The

 Binghamton-John Martin Jr, 87, of Binghamton, New York

-numerous catering businesses.
-He retired to Binghamton where he operated a
+owning numerous catering businesses.
+He retired to Binghamton where he operated

 was inducted into the Tri County Hall of Fame in 2005.
 John was an avid animal